shaonsina/sina-extension-for-elementor/readme.txt

 == Changelog ==

+= 3.0.4 - 12-08-2019 =
+- Added: Some option to Portfolio
+- Added: Some option to Particle Layer

 = 3.0.3 - 10-08-2019 =
 - Added: Some option to Fancy Text
 - Added: Some option to Title